 Tissue resident immune cells in the brain

-A third area of laboratory focus with growing emphasis is neuroimmunology, often performed in collaboration with the AV Molofsky lab.
-Although microglia, the brain-resident macrophages, are known to impact normal neuronal circuit development, as well as shaping beneficial and pathologic responses during neurodevelopmental and neurodegenerative disorders, the role of type 2 immune signals and brain-resident lymphocytes is largely unknown.
-We are studying the regulation and function of type 2 immunity in the brain, with a focus on meningeal lymphocytes, including how these lymphocytes impact glia to shape developing neuronal circuits and synapse formation and remodeling and how they impact recovery from CNS damage.
-We are also studying how CNS damage and perturbation may alter immune-stomal niches in both the meninges and CNS parenchyma to impact both early and late responses to brain injury, infection, and other perturbations.
+A third area of laboratory focus with growing emphasis is neuroimmunology, often performed in collaboration with the AV Molofsky lab at UCSF Mission Bay Campus.
+Although microglia, the brain-resident macrophages, impact normal neuronal circuit development, as well as shaping beneficial and pathologic responses during neurodevelopmental and neurodegenerative disorders, the role of brain-resident lymphocytes and their lymphocyte-derived immune signals (cytokines) is largely unknown.
+We study the regulation and function of lymphocytes in the brain, including work on meningeal type 2 lymphocytes (ILC2) and how these lymphocytes impact both neurons and glia to regulate neuronal circuits and synapse formation and remodeling.
+We are also studying how brain damage and perturbation alters fibroblast-immune brain border niches to impact temporally dynamic brain stromal-immune functional responses across a spectrum of brain injury, infection, and diseased states.
+We hope to ultimately decode these CNS borders in space and time, with a particular effort to understand and therapeutically target dynamic border fibroblasts and their functionally critical immune crosstalk.